 Pakistan registered a two-wicket victory over Sri Lanka in Sharjah in a match in which one great talent announced himself and another bid farewell to the international scene.
 The brilliant legspinner Abdul Qadir bowed out with 368 wickets for his country.
 He didn't take a wicket here, but he did influence proceedings with a big six to help Pakistan to victory.
 On the other side Sanath Jayasuriya gave the first hint of the fireworks he would produce in one-day cricket.
 Two days earlier he had made his first one-day fifty (in his 40th match) and here he flashed another off only 27 balls, a Sri Lankan record until he himself shattered it in 1995-96.

 He only made 17 with the bat, but Saleem Malik swung the first one-day international against New Zealand in Lahore Pakistan's way with a spell of 5 for 35, ripping out the lower middle order as, time after time, batsmen came down the track and missed - three of the five were stumped by Salim Yousuf, the first time this happened in a one-dayer.
-But it was a middle order only in name: with Dipak Patel at No. 5, Chris Pringle at 8 and Danny Morrison getting a real nosebleed at 9, New Zealand's was the lengthiest of tails.
+But it was a middle order only in name: with Dipak Patel at No. 5, Chris Pringle at 8 and Danny Morrison getting a real nosebleed at 9, New Zealand's was the longest of tails.

 A thrilling Duleep Trophy final in Delhi.
 Despite conceding a first-innings lead of 103, Central Zone beat South Zone by nine runs.
-On the final day South needed only 117 with nine wickets in hand, and though fast bowler Pankaj Singh took two wicket in an over early, South remained favourites.
-Until the Central spinners - Ali Murtuza, Jalaj Saxena and Piyush Chawla, took over, aided in their efforts by some panicky batting.
+On the final day South needed only 117 with nine wickets in hand, and though fast bowler Pankaj Singh took two wickets in an over early, South remained favourites.
+Until the Central spinners - Ali Murtuza, Jalaj Saxena and Piyush Chawla - took over, aided in their efforts by some panicky batting.
 The last seven wickets fell for 39 runs.
 It was the first Duleep title for Central Zone in ten seasons.

 1865 Frederick Burton (Australia)